alex-desaram/alex-desaram.github.io/paper.md

 ---
 ## When Hustle Becomes Design

-This obsession with productivity doesn't just shape our daily lives-- it's embedded in our systems.
+This obsession with productivity doesn't just shape our daily lives— it's embedded in our systems.
 In our technologies.
 In the very ways we build and interact with the world.